therokdaba/therokdaba.github.io/_posts/2021-07-16-Looking-For-Password-File.md

 We can see that `flag.php` does not exist, however this error also helps us verify that the website is located in `/var/www/html/`.
 Since the name of the challenge is "Looking for password file", we can guess that the file we are looking for is `/etc/passwd`.
 So we are going to the following url: `http://challenges.ringzer0team.com:10075/?page=../../../etc/passwd`.

 And just like that we get the password file and with it the flag!

+Go back to the [homepage](https://therokdaba.github.io/) of this website.